AlejandroBryan/image-processing-api/server/README.md

 ## Getting Started

 ### Dependencies
-make sure to have already installed the programs on your computer Nodejs version +14 and NPM.
+make sure to have already installed the followings programs on your computer Nodejs up version +14 and NPM.

 ### Executing program